jonnonz1/nz-statute-book/acts/public/2007/major-events-management-act-2007.md

   - **protection period** means the period for which the protection under section 10 applies in relation to a major event, as declared by Order in Council under section 8(1)
   - **registering authority** includes the following Commission and officers, and also includes any officer acting on behalf of the following Commission and officers:
     (a) the chief executive under the Charities Act 2005:
-    (b) the Registrar of Incorporated Societies under the Incorporated Societies Act 1908:
+    (b) the Registrar of Incorporated Societies under the Incorporated Societies Act 1908 or the Incorporated Societies Act 2022:
     (c) the Registrar of Industrial and Provident Societies under the Industrial and Provident Societies Act 1908:
     (d) the Registrar of Friendly Societies and Credit Unions under the Friendly Societies and Credit Unions Act 1982:
     (e) the Commissioner of Trade Marks under the Trade Marks Act 2002: